 Basic physiological processes underlie all fields in biomedical science.
 Understanding and exploiting the specific actions of drugs can also furnish a way to probe physiological and biochemical processes in both normal and pathological circumstances.
 Research in pharmacology and physiology provides challenging and exciting opportunities for graduate study.

-The Pharmacology and Physiology program offers graduate courses leading to the MS and the PhD.
-Both degrees require independent research under the direction of faculty members in the department, who are engaged in highly active research programs involving molecular, cellular, and behavioral approaches to experimental pharmacology and physiology in a strongly collaborative environment.
+The Pharmacology and Physiology (PHPH) program offers graduate courses leading to the MS and the PhD.
+Both degrees require independent research under the direction of faculty members in the department, who are engaged in highly active research programs involving molecular, cellular and behavioral approaches to experimental pharmacology and physiology in a strongly collaborative environment.